Aujasvi-Moudgil/Analyzing-Twitter-Networks-Gephi/README.md

 The conversational graph structure represents how users are interacting within the network in the form of nodes and edges.

-#### The work was supervised by Prof. Pascale KUNTZ-COSPEREC, LS2N, Nantes.
+#### The work was supervised by Prof. Pascale KUNTZ-COSPEREC, LS2N, Nantes, France.

 ![Image](TwitterGraph.png)